widget102/timecamp-api/sections/time-entries.md

 * from - date range of the time entries returned
 * to - date range of the time entries returned
 * task_ids (optional) - tasks ids separated by commas, you can leave it empty, so it will get all tasks
-* with_subtasks = 1 (optional), get entries for all subtasks for provided one specific task_ids, put in the url: with_subtasks/1
+* with_subtasks = 1 (optional), get entries bound to any task (task_id != "0"), put in the url: with_subtasks/1
-* user_ids (optional) - user ids separated by commas, you can leave it empty, so it willl get all users
+* user_ids (optional) - user ids separated by commas, you can leave it empty, so it will get all users, if there is only one user_id provided and this id is wrong, it will also get all users

 Example: